WomenWhoCode/WWCode-London/resources/mock-interviews/README.md

 We suggest you watch the [workshops](#preparation-stage).

 If you want to be prepared for the Algorithms & Data Structure interview, try to do some examples from [leetcode, easy questions](https://leetcode.com/problemset/algorithms/?difficulty=EASY&page=1).

+### What happen if there is no confirmation from the Secondary?

+Please reach out in the [slack channel #mock_interviews](https://wwcodelondon.slack.com/archives/C03LFUH9W3X) describing the situation and ask to find another available person.